-Faculty, staff, and students need to ensure at least six feet of distance between individuals, to the greatest extent possible with other safety measures, unless safety or core function of the activity (e.g., instruction) requires a shorter distance.
+Faculty, staff, and students need to ensure at least six feet of distance between individuals, and 3 feet of distance between K-8 students to the greatest extent possible with other safety measures, unless safety or core function of the activity (e.g., instruction) requires a shorter distance.
 However, any time that individuals are less than six feet from one another or students, they must wear acceptable face coverings.
 Each classroom teacher will evaluate their room layout to determine its capacity fall within parameters of proper social distancing to the greatest extent possible.